Top 10 Ways to Generate Leads in 2023

 (This blog has been updated from its original version.)

 You have an amazing product or service.
 It works.
 The branding is snazzy, and you’ve invested incredible resources to make sure it solves a real problem in the marketplace.
 You know you have something worth marketing.
 Sales should be easy-peasy-lemon-squeezy, right?

-Not likely.
-You can offer a cutting edge, user-friendly, top-of-the-line product or service and fall flat because the right people don’t know about it.
+You can offer a cutting-edge, user-friendly, top-of-the-line product or service and fall flat because the right people don’t know about it.

 1. Craft a stellar landing page.

 If you want to turn casual visitors into leads that you can nurture through the funnel, grab their attention when they land on your website with landing pages (a web page that a visitor lands on for a distinct purpose).

 Design this compelling, concise landing page to showcase your unique offering, build product interest, and encourage viewers to fill out a form that provides you with information that will help you further engage and nurture them during their buyer journey.

 Offer a free trial, a discount, access to exclusive content or the latest news, or anything valuable to open the path to continued engagement.